Meristem: Root apical meristem

 Unlike the shoot apical meristem, the root apical meristem produces cells in two dimensions.
 It harbors two pools of stem cells around an organizing center called the quiescent center (QC) cells and together produces most of the cells in an adult root.
 At its apex, the root meristem is covered by the root cap, which protects and guides its growth trajectory.
 Cells are continuously sloughed off the outer surface of the root cap.
 The QC cells are characterized by their low mitotic activity.
 Evidence suggests that the QC maintains the surrounding stem cells by preventing their differentiation, via signal(s) that are yet to be discovered.
 This allows a constant supply of new cells in the meristem required for continuous root growth.
 Recent findings indicate that QC can also act as a reservoir of stem cells to replenish whatever is lost or damaged.
 Root apical meristem and tissue patterns become established in the embryo in the case of the primary root, and in the new lateral root primordium in the case of secondary roots.

 Intercalary meristem

 In angiosperms, intercalary (sometimes called basal) meristems occur in monocot (in particular, grass) stems at the base of nodes and leaf blades.
 Horsetails and Welwitschia also exhibit intercalary growth.
 Intercalary meristems are capable of cell division, and they allow for rapid growth and regrowth of many monocots.
 Intercalary meristems at the nodes of bamboo allow for rapid stem elongation, while those at the base of most grass leaf blades allow damaged leaves to rapidly regrow.
-This leaf regrowth in grasses evolved in response to damage by grazing herbivores.
+This leaf regrowth in grasses evolved in response to damage by grazing herbivores and/or wildfires.